sjyan/davis-grove-pediatrics/src/content/team.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our staff of qualified physicians are dedicated to the wellbeing of our community's children.